 Address: 886 Cannery Row, Monterey, CA 93940, United States

 Monterey Bay is California’s second-largest bay.
-It is home to a rich variety of marine species, many of which may be seen here at this magnificent aquarium!
-Visiting this gigantic aquarium is one of my favorite things to do in California, and I’ll show you why.
+It is home to many marine species, many of which may be seen here at this magnificent aquarium!
+Visiting this gigantic aquarium is one of my favorite things in California, and I’ll show you why.

-Monterey Bay Aquarium holds more than 35,000 creatures of marine life representing more than 550 species, including jellyfish, octopi, sea otters, and more.
-It has been successfully drawing tourists with its Open Sea exhibit (which houses hammerhead sharks!) and the Splash Zone (a penguin paradise!).
+Monterey Bay Aquarium holds more than 35,000 creatures of marine life, representing more than 550 species, including jellyfish, octopi, sea otters, and more.
+It has successfully drawn tourists with its Open Sea exhibit (which houses hammerhead sharks!) and the Splash Zone (a penguin paradise!).

 Personally, my favorite exhibit at the aquarium is the Rocky Shore.
 There are a lot of chances to get your hands dirty here with sea stars, hermit crabs, and other marine critters.

-Also, don’t miss out on the chance to see the strength of 600 gallons of water slamming against the glass every 30 seconds at the Wave Crash.
+Also, don’t miss out on seeing the strength of 600 gallons of water slamming against the glass every 30 seconds at the Wave Crash.
 You can take photos with it and pretend to be cool.

-Just a note for when you visit the aquarium; the peak season is during summer.
+Just a note for when you visit the aquarium: the peak season is during summer.
 This means that there will be a significant amount of foot traffic at the aquarium.
-If this is the only time you will be able to visit, the best days to go are Tuesday and Wednesday!
+If this is the only time you can visit, the ideal days are Tuesday and Wednesday!

-See Related: Fun & Best Things to Do in Red Bluff, California
+See Related: Things to Do in Red Bluff